 I am seeking representation for my first novel, A Ton of Feathers.
-I have recently started work on my second novel.
-I also enjoy writing short fiction and have eight stories published or forthcoming to date.
+I am currently working on my second novel and a short story collection.

 Before changing direction to focus on creative writing, I worked as a research psychologist and lecturer at Guys & St Thomas' and St George's medical schools, LSBU and the Institute of Psychiatry, Kings.
 I have a PhD in Psychology from Goldsmiths and a diploma in Psychoanalytic Psychology from Birkbeck.